Medical Devices Management System

 By implementing robust tracking, maintenance schedules, calibration protocols, and inventory systems, healthcare providers can minimize risks, control costs, and ensure that devices are available and functioning when needed most.

-The primary goals of medical device management are to:
+The primary goals of Medical Devices Management System are to:

 • Ensure Patient Safety – by keeping devices in optimal working condition